Last Updated: May 2022

 Understand that once you have reported potential animal abuse or neglect, the investigating officer may not be able to discuss the specifics of the case with you.
 But that does not mean he’s not working on it.

 The key to preventing abuse is stronger anti-cruelty laws — laws that empower effective enforcement and include harsh penalties.
-Serious penalties can inhibit cruelty and, with the addition of counseling as a penalty, can stop the incidents from being repeated by offenders.
+Serious penalties can inhibit cruelty and, with the addition of counseling as a penalty, stop the incidents from being repeated by offenders.

-- Schedule a speaker from your local humane agency to talk at your church or any clubs you belong to.
+- Schedule a speaker from your local humane agency to talk at your service group, church or any clubs you belong to.
 Do the same for any children’s groups, like scout groups, day-care centers, and schools.

 - Set up a brown-bag lecture series at your office, conducted by a humane agency, on pet care, basic behavior solutions, and animal welfare issues.